Skip to main content

 Sojourner Truth.
 Harriet Tubman.
 Ida B. Wells.
 Fannie Lou Hamer.
 Shirley Chisholm.
 Kamala Harris.

-I celebrate you – Black women – by invoking these “she-rose” sisters who’ve made enduring freedom strides over the centuries.
-In that spirit, the November Presidential election starkly shined light on our lineage: loyal, relentless, overperformers who refuse to abandon the quest to shape our destiny.
+By invoking these “she-rose” sisters who’ve made enduring freedom strides over the centuries, we celebrate all Black women.
+They reflect our lineage: loyal, relentless, overperformers who refuse to abandon the quest to shape our destiny.

-Unlike White women, privileged and pedestaled, ours was never a relationship of compliance or reverence with the patriarchy.
+Ours was never a relationship of compliance or reverence with the patriarchy.
 They were not our fathers or husbands.
 They were our enslavers.
-And our resistance to patriarchy remains rooted in a visceral rejection of bondage.
+And our resistance to patriarchy remains rooted in rejection of bondage.

 As we Black women approach the new year, we must redefine democracy through the prism of triumphs and tragedies that have made us stronger and battle-tested.

-Trust Black women must be more than a cliché.
-Let this mantra be a mirror and badge of honor to confront cliques and divisions among us, fomented by classism and ageism.
+Trust Black women is more than a cliché.
+Let this mantra be a mirror, a badge of honor to confront cliques and divisions among us.

 Let us create brave spaces in alliance with Black institutions including our media, businesses and civic organizations.